muzakh/Golang/README.md

 name = "Peter"
 fmt.Println(name)

+# Local and Global variables
+- Local Variables: declared inside and belong to inner block or Function only.
+- Global Variables: declared outside of any func or outside of any block.
+For instance, those variables can be declared outside of the main() fun i.e on the top of the program and can be used anywhere within the program.

+package main
+import "fmt"

+var global_variable string = "accessible anywhere within the program"

+func main(){
+    local_variable:= "accessible locally within main func block" }

+# Scope of Variables
+- Inner block can access variables in the outer Block
+- Outer block CANNOT access the variables in the inner block because variables inside the inner block are local variable and belong to inner block only

 # format specifiers -- Use fmt.Printf
 - %v - formats value in a default format
 - %d - formats decimal integers